If you are applying to University of Illinois, the regular decision application deadline is January 5 and the fee for the application is $75.

 These are the application deadlines for University of Illinois at Urbana-Champaign.

 |Early Decision I||No||––||––|

 |Early Decision II||––||––||––|

-University of Illinois at Urbana-Champaign does not offer early decision but does offer early action.
+University of Illinois does not offer early decision or early action.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.